Margery Kempe

-Margery Kempe was one of the most remarkable figures in English history.
+Margery Kempe was one of the most complex figures in English history.
 Dating from about 1430, her account of her life - The Book of Margery Kempe - is the first autobiography by any English man or woman.
-Set mainly in Kempe's home town - the busy port of Bishop Lynn, now Kings Lynn, UK - it tells of a life full of trouble and turmoil, with failures in business, mental illness, sexual passion, religious visions and courtroom dramas.
+Set mainly in Kempe's home town - the busy port of Bishop Lynn, now Kings Lynn, UK - it tells a story of trouble and turmoil, with failures in business, mental illness, sexual passion, religious visions and courtroom dramas.

 As daughter of the mayor and wife of a wealthy burgess Kempe was dressy and proud in her younger days.